 Q: For onsite programs, will the lunch procedures be different?
 A: It sure is.
 For the most part, our programs will be scheduled to avoid meal times at our studios.
 In a case where someone will be onsite during lunch, we’ve ramped up cleaning procedures, hand washing protocols, and how and where we store lunches.

 Health and Safety

 Q: How will you determine if it is safe to open?
 A: We are in close communication with the City of Newark, and will be applying for their clearance to have students in our studios.
 Together, we’re discussing the latest updates and guidance from the Centers for Disease Control and Prevention, the World Health Organization, and our local governing bodies.
 Ultimately, the City will share local guidance that will govern permitted activities in Newark.
-We will continue to monitor this information and guidance closely as we get closer to our studio opening date.
+We will continue to monitor this information and abide by the state and local phased opening protocols.

 Q: How can I support GlassRoots right now?
 A: We have experienced significant financial loss over the past two months with the immediate suspension of our school programs and spring lessons.
 With our summer season also in flux, we expect lower enrollment and much higher costs – as a small business, we’re feeling it.
 We are deeply grateful for any support right now.
 If you are not planning to come to our studios and are willing to donate your tuition let us know, or please click here to donate.
 We want to keep up the fight and continue providing programs for years to come.
 A sincere thank you from everyone at GlassRoots.
 What other questions are on your mind?
 Please submit them here, and we will do our best to answer questions with whatever information we have in this quickly changing environment.